-Initiatives for the welfare of Transgender community
+Initiatives for the welfare of the Transgender community

-The Ministry of Social Justice & Empowerment being the nodal ministry for Transgender Welfare has decided to provide a subsistence allowance of Rs.1500 to each Transgender person as immediate support to meet their basic requirements.
+The Ministry of Social Justice & Empowerment is the nodal ministry for Transgender Welfare has decided to provide a subsistence allowance of Rs.1500 to each Transgender person as immediate support to meet their basic requirements.

 Minorities in India

 The Government has made every section of the society an equal partner of progress with the commitment to “Development with Dignity” “Empowerment without Appeasement” and “Sabka Sath, Sabka Vikas, Sabka Vishwas” ensuring equal benefits to all sections of the society.
-Irrespective of his or her caste, religion, region and community is at the centre of welfare schemes of the Government.
+Irrespective of his or her caste, religion, region and community are at the centre of welfare schemes of the Government.

-The Government has been trea
+The Government has been tre